Auraithm/Auraithm.github.io/_pages/about.md

 ### Abstract

 Trustworthiness reasoning aims to enable agents in multiplayer games with incomplete information to identify potential allies and adversaries, thereby enhancing decision-making.
 In this paper, we introduce the graph retrieval-augmented trustworthiness reasoning (GRATR) framework, which retrieves observable evidence from the game environment to inform decision-making by large language models (LLMs) without requiring additional training, making it a zero-shot approach.
 Within the GRATR framework, agents first observe the actions of other players and evaluate the resulting shifts in inter-player trust, constructing a corresponding trustworthiness graph.
 During decision-making, the agent performs multi-hop retrieval to evaluate trustworthiness toward a specific target, where evidence chains are retrieved from multiple trusted sources to form a comprehensive assessment.
 Experiments in the multiplayer game \emph{Werewolf} demonstrate that GRATR outperforms the alternatives, improving reasoning accuracy by 50.5\% and reducing hallucination by 30.6\% compared to the baseline method.
 Additionally, when tested on a dataset of Twitter tweets during the U.S. election period, GRATR surpasses the baseline method by 10.4\% in accuracy, highlighting its potential in real-world applications such as intent analysis.

 ---

+## **Adaptive Interruption and Trust-Weighted Voting for Secure Multi-Agent Collaboration in Complex Question Answering**

+**Authors:** **Ying Zhu\***, Zhao Xinjie, Irene Li

+### Abstract

+Complex question answering often demands reasoning over multiple sources of information and integrating diverse forms of knowledge.
+However, reliance on a single chain-of-thought can lead to the propagation of errors, and systems remain vulnerable to malicious or misleading inputs.
+In this paper, we propose an enhanced multi-agent framework that introduces a fine-grained interruption (``breakpoint'') mechanism and a dynamic trust-weighted voting strategy to improve both robustness and explainability in multi-hop QA.
+Our approach integrates Bayesian-inspired agent credibility updates, segment-by-segment answer generation, and a mathematically grounded interruption strategy to limit error propagation.
+We describe the theoretical underpinnings and practical workflow of our system, then demonstrate how interruption triggers, weighted voting, and multi-agent collaboration converge to produce more accurate and secure answers.
+Experiments on benchmark QA datasets confirm significant improvements in correctness, stability, and interpretability, showing promise for broader adoption in adversarial or high-stakes settings.

+---